University of Massachusetts, Amherst, USA June 18-21, 2026

 We hope to both encourage those who feel intimidated and silenced, and find practical ways to support the study and practice of resistance in safe and constructive ways.
 This conference is an act of resistance itself—a declaration that scholarly inquiry and activist practice for human liberation will continue despite attempts at suppression.

-Hybrid Participation and Online Platform
+Hybrid Participation Online and In Person

 We understand that it will be difficult for many scholars and activists in this field to travel to the United States.
 We acknowledge that this presents a barrier, and even a possible risk.
-For these reasons, while we hope to encourage and actively support those who want to come and attend in-person, we want to make this event as inclusive as possible, with people able to participate meaningfully from anywhere in the world, to open more possibilities for long-term participation and engagement rather than closing them.
+We encourage everyone to consider any risks given the current situation in the USA and internationally, and consider their safety first.

 For this purpose, we are setting up a comprehensive online platform that will connect us beyond this single event as part of the broader Resistance Studies Network (RSN).
 The conference will feature: